-Our management has broad discretion to use our cash reserves and could use our cash reserves in ways that do not improve our results of operations or enhance the value of our common stock.
+Subject to restrictions in the agreements governing our indebtedness, our management has broad discretion to use our cash reserves and could use our cash reserves in ways that do not improve our results of operations or enhance the value of our common stock.
 The failure by our management to apply these funds effectively could adversely affect our ability to operate and grow our business.
 Pending their use, we may invest our cash reserves in a manner that does not produce income or that loses value.